adw-calara/MyRoofRecharge_Proposals/replit.md

   - Shows separate section for each unique product
   - Lists which roofs use each product
   - Displays correct product image and information for each group
-- Investment & Savings section shows per-roof breakdown:
+- Investment & Savings section shows detailed per-roof breakdown:
-  - Individual application costs for each roof
+  - Paired rows for each roof showing application cost and installation cost
-  - Single installation cost
   - Optional custom services
   - Aggregate totals and savings calculation
 - All sections maintain backward compatibility with single-roof proposals